callmeyaz/form-runner/README.md

 }
 ```

-### Step 1 - Plug your favorite validation library to form-runner
+### Step 1 - Plug your favorite validation library in to form-runner
 Plugging in an validation library is very straight forward.
 Just provide implementation of two interfaces *IValidationMessage* and *IFormValidator* and you are done:

 ```javascript